riccardo-degasperi/info-policy-surprises/README.md

 # info-policy-surprises
-Here you can download the high-frequency instruments for monetary policy and information of Miranda-Agrippino and Ricco (2021), extended to 2015:12.
+This repository contains time series at monthly frequency of the high-frequency instruments for monetary policy and information shocks as defined in Miranda-Agrippino and Ricco (2021) and extended to 2015:12.

+Please cite the original paper and the working Degasperi and Ricco (2021).